 3. A highly consultative approach was adopted in the preparation of this report.
-A number of government and non-governmental institutions were consulted for their views on Jamaica's efforts to implement the tenets of the CRPD.
-Key participants in the consultations were the Jamaica Council for Persons with Disabilities (JCPD), a department within the Ministry of Labour and Social Security and the government's designated agency for disability matters, as well as the Combined Disabilities Association (CDA), the primary non-governmental cross-disability organization which advocates for the rights of persons with disabilities in Jamaica.
-A cross-section of other individuals, agencies and institutions were consulted to ensure that the content of this report represents the current state of affairs for persons with disabilities in Jamaica.
-A systematic approach was also adopted in order to make the content representative and reflective of the views of persons with disabilities in Jamaica.
+Participants were from government and non-governmental institutions including the Jamaica Council for Persons with Disabilities (JCPD), a department within the Ministry of Labour and Social Security and the government's designated agency for disability matters, as well as the Combined Disabilities Association (CDA), the primary non-governmental cross-disability organization which advocates for the rights of persons with disabilities (PWDs) in Jamaica.
+A systematic approach was also adopted in order to make the content representative and reflective of the views of PWDs in Jamaica.
 Consequently, seventeen (17) organizations were contacted to participate in elite interviews.
-Of these, eleven (11) responses were received from the major stakeholders that offer services to persons with disabilities.
+Of these, eleven (11) responses were received from the major stakeholders that offer services to PWDs.

-4. Four focus group discussions, each comprising twelve persons with disabilities, were conducted, covering the three counties (Cornwall, Middlesex, and Surrey).
-Each group engaged in a rich dialogue on Jamaica's efforts to implement the CRPD.
-Extensive research and review were also done on various legislation, programmes and policies that have been implemented to improve the quality of life for persons with disabilities in Jamaica.
-In the process of gathering data for this report, three major instruments in the form of questionnaires were developed: a 120-item questionnaire was constructed to capture all of the relevant information needed for the report; another specifically for institutions that participated in the elite interviews and the final questionnaire to guide the discussions in the focus groups.
+4. Four focus group discussions, each comprising twelve PWDs, were conducted, covering the three counties (Cornwall, Middlesex, and Surrey).
+Each group was engaged on Jamaica's efforts to implement the CRPD while extensive research and review were also done on various legislation, programmes and policies that have been implemented to improve the quality of life for PWDs in Jamaica.
+Three major instruments in the form of questionnaires were developed for data gathering: a 120-item questionnaire to capture all of the relevant information needed for the report; another specifically for institutions that participated in the elite interviews and the final questionnaire to guide the discussions in the focus groups.
 The questions were tailored specifically to capture information linked to the respective provisions of the CRPD.
-A special session was also held with key stakeholders in the community of persons with disabilities to ensure that the report was congruent with their experience and to ensure the authenticity of the information gathered.
+A special session was also held with key stakeholders in the community of PWDs to ensure that the report was congruent with their experience and to ensure the authenticity of the information gathered.

-5. This report includes Jamaica's efforts to implement programmes and policies for persons with disabilities prior to the ratification of the CRPD.
-In keeping with the Draft Guidelines for preparing the reports for the Committee on the Convention on the Rights of Persons with Disabilities, we have prepared an article-by-article assessment, which reflects Jamaica's efforts to implement the provisions of the CRPD over the past five (5) years.
-The report highlights some of the challenges to implement the various provisions of the CRPD.
-Planned initiatives to address these challenges have also been mentioned.
+5. This report includes Jamaica's efforts to implement programmes and policies for PWDs prior to the ratification of the CRPD.
+In keeping with the Draft Guidelines for preparing the reports for the Committee on the Convention on the Rights of Persons with Disabilities, we have prepared an article-by-article assessment, which reflects Jamaica's efforts to implement the provisions of the CRPD over the past ten (10) years.
+The report highlights some of the challenges of implementation and planned initiatives to address these challenges.